laptiieff/react-native-auto-play/packages/react-native-autoplay/README.md

 #### App launch on Android Automotive

 Android Automotive requires you to remove your app activity since it invokes the libraries Android Auto service in a different way.
 Not doing so will bring up 2 app icons on the Android Automotive launcher.
-To get rid of you default activity do a automotive specific build variant and add this AndroidManifest.xml for that variant.
+To get rid of your default activity, do an automotive specific build variant and add this AndroidManifest.xml for that variant.
 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools">